Methodology

 Appeals for entry into infant age classes are listed individually.
 These are a subset of the primary appeals figures.
 This subset relates to all infant appeals, not just those affected by the regulations limiting the maximum size of an infant class.

-From 2017 onwards, improvements to the school census enabled us to allocate the appeal figures for all through schools to the appropriate school phase.
-So any appeals they received relating to entry into years reception to 6 have been counted as primary appeals, and appeals relating to years 7 upwards as secondary appeals.
+For all all through schools, any appeals received relating to entry into years reception to 6 have been counted as primary appeals, and appeals relating to years 7 upwards as secondary appeals.

 Appeals against non-admission to a school sixth form and 14-19 schools such as UTCs and studio schools are included.